 You might be thinking all you need is a reliable rope and somewhere to tie it to get started, but there’s a bit more to rope climbing than that.
 It’s important to understand your options when it comes to equipment so you can be safe and tailor your climbs to your workout goals.

 If you’re only using your rope for exercise climbing, choose a rope with a diameter of 1 ½”- 2” and about 20ft in length.
+Check out our guide on how to select the top climbing rope to help you.

 Common types of rope used for exercise include: